Tag: gratitude

 We tell this tale.
 We are excited for the good guy (Elijah and God).
 Yet, nothing really changed.

-What should us and courage, however, is that even Elijah got scared.
+What should give us hope and courage, however, is that even Elijah got scared.
 That huge public event where God shows up…and Elijah runs away.

 Yes, Elijah was threatened.
 Yet, God had just shown up in such a huge way…and Elijah runs away.